Skip to main content Skip to footer

 The names of veterans are remembered on memorial bricks that line the path to this special place, helping ensure their memory lives on for generations.

-The memorial became a reality thanks to the hard work of Howard Phillips, David Keen, and a dedicated committee.
-Local businesses also supported the project by contributing landscaping, lighting, and shrubbery—creating a peaceful, respectful setting for all who visit.
+The memorial became a reality thanks to the hard work of Howard Phillips, David Keen, and a dedicated committee, with support from local businesses that contributed landscaping, lighting, and shrubbery.
+The result is a peaceful, respectful setting for all who visit.

-The Veterans Memorial was officially dedicated on December 7, 2022—a day that will always be remembered in Mt.
-Vernon as a symbol of gratitude and respect for those who have served.
+Dedicated on December 7, 2022, the Veterans Memorial stands as a lasting symbol of Mt.
+Vernon’s gratitude and respect for those who have served.

 Honor a Veteran with a Memorial Brick

-You can help honor a veteran by purchasing a memorial brick for $45.
-Each brick can include the veteran’s name, rank, and service.
-Your support helps maintain the memorial and ensures the legacy of our veterans continues.
+You can honor a veteran by purchasing a memorial brick for $45.
+Each brick includes the veteran’s name, rank, and service.
+Your support helps maintain the memorial and ensures their legacy continues.

 Lincoln Park